Homeowners Insurance in Rock Hill & Greenville, SC

 Homeowners insurance doesn’t cover everything.
 You will need to purchase separate coverage for earthquakes and floods, as general homeowners insurance policies do not include these.
 You also may require additional insurance to cover things like a swimming pool, trampoline, or a garden.

-Is homeowners insurance the same as a home warranty?
+1. Is Homeowners Insurance the same as a Home Warranty?

 No, these are two very different things.
 Homeowners insurance is a contractual agreement between you and an insurer that is usually required by mortgage lenders.
 It will cover costs (after your deductible) associated with loss and injury due to a covered incident.
 A home warranty is optional and covers things like appliance repair and HVAC servicing.